geotrev/undernet/app/docs/css.md

 Undernet's CSS is the backbone of the framework.
-It's written in a module format and precompiled using Sass.
+It's written in a module format with [Sass](https://sass-lang.com/).

 The framework adopts a few conventions which help provide a predictable workflow.